wilsonchyw/Marking/README.md

 - Passwords are hashed before being stored in the database
 - Route is protected by a role-based authentication
 - RequireAuth decorator is used to verify the user's identity and role

+## Scalability
+The application support multiple questions in a single assignment instead of one question pre assignment.
+It also support unlimit student quantity.
+Decorators and dependency injection are widely adopted, the code is structured in a way that promotes loose coupling between different components, such as services and controllers.
+So that each component can be developed and tested independently, without depending on the implementation details of other components.

+Decorators are used to add behavior or functionality to classes or methods, such as authentication.
+This allows for a modular and extensible approach to adding new features to the application.

+All those design provides scalability for the application.
+As the user base grows and more complex assignments are required, the application is better equipped to handle these needs.

 ## Installation